What TikTok Creator Agencies Won't Tell You Before You Sign

 Step 2: Research Thoroughly

-Look for agencies that have verifiable track records with creators similar to you in niche and audience size.
+Look for agencies with verifiable track records with creators similar to you in niche and audience size.
 Professional online presence.
 Transparent terms.
 Real case studies — not just claims.

 Step 3: Have Conversations, Not Sales Calls

-A good agency, you know better than anyone, will want to understand your goals and current situation before pitching their services.
-If the first conversation feels like high-pressure sales from minute one, that reveals everything about their priorities.
+A good agency will want to understand your goals and current situation before pitching their services.
+If the first conversation feels like high-pressure sales from minute one, that tells you exactly what their priorities are.

 Step 4: Start Small